AP Explains: The wide reach of Trump’s Venezuela sanctions

 None of those examples are clear cut, however.

 Rodriguez said the sanctions are unlikely to sway Maduro to leave the presidency.
-Rather, he said, high-level guarantees ensuring members of the Maduro administration won’t be prosecuted if they give up power would be more effective.
+Rather, he said, high-level guarantees assuring members of the Maduro administration they won’t be prosecuted if they give up power would be more effective.
 “You have to build that exit option,” he said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.